panva/jose/docs/util/base64url/functions/encode.md

 ▸ **encode**(`input`): `string`

-Encodes an input using Base64URL with no padding.
+Encodes input using unpadded base64url.

 These functions are exported (as the `base64url` namespace) from the main `'jose'` module entry point as well as from its subpath export `'jose/base64url'`.